csinva/csinva.github.io/_notes/research_ovws/ovw_interp.md

 - [How to represent part-whole hierarchies in a neural network](https://arxiv.org/abs/2102.12627) (hinton, 2021)
   - The idea is simply to use islands of identical vectors to represent the nodes in the parse tree (parse tree would be things like wheel-> cabin -> car)
   - each patch / pixel gets representations at different levels (e.g. texture, parrt of wheel, part of cabin, etc.)
-    - each repr. is a vector - vector fo high-level stuff (e.g. car) will agree for different pixels but low level (e.g. wheel) will differ
+    - each repr. is a vector - vector for high-level stuff (e.g. car) will agree for different pixels but low level (e.g. wheel) will differ
     - during training, each layer at each location gets information from nearby levels
       - hinton assumes weights are shared between locations (maybe don't need to be)
       - also attention mechanism across other locations in same layer